teleconsys/DCS/testsheet.md

 **Options:**

 - `[objectId]`: CID object ID (0x...) (required)
-- `--coin-id <coin-id>`: Gas coin object ID to deposit into the CID object (0x...).
+- `--amount <amount>`: Amount of money to transfer to the CID object.
+A new coin object id will be created and deposit into the CID object (0x...).
 This gas coin object will be entirely consumed and deleted after the transaction is executed. (required)
 - `--signer-private-key <key>`: Private key for signing (overrides ACTIVE_PRIVATE_KEY env var); if omitted you will be prompted to insert it
 - `--signer-address <address>`: Address of the signer (overrides ACTIVE_ADDRESS and USER_ADDRESS env vars)
 - `--signer-gas-id <coin-id>`: Gas coin object ID used to pay for the transaction (overrides ACTIVE_GAS_COIN_ID and USER_GAS_COIN_ID env vars)